simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-01-say-goodbye-to-custom-form-validators-in-angular.md

 ## Connecting our vest suites to Angular

-Model validations are easy.
-They are composable, functional, declarative, easy to read, reusable, testable, framework-agnostic and can be conditional.
-This is very nice, but what about that boilerplate reduction?
-What does this solution have to do with Angular?
-We have to find a way to translate these model validation suites to Angular.

-The next thing we want to do is:
-- Make sure that not the entire suite is executed on every form change
-- Create Angular validator functions automatically based on our model validation suites.
-- Add these validator functions automatically to the right `FormControl` and `FormGroup` instances...

 ### Only validate the field in question

 For the first part, we need to use the `only` function to tell vest to only validate the field in question: